DanielleQuinn/RBarMUN/index.md

 > Do you have a suggestion for a future event?
 Would you like to host a tutorial, workshop, or demonstration?
 Are you willing to share a piece of code that you think might be useful to others, or a solution to a common problem?
 Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!
 Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN)!

-Thanks so much to everyone who came out on Monday!
-We had an all time attendance record, with almost 40 participants!
-We're excited to keep this momentum going, and will be updating this page and adding events for the rest of this semester.
-For anyone who couldn't make it on Monday, the code and cheat sheets can be found [here](https://github.com/DanielleQuinn/RBarMUN/tree/master/24Sept2018).

 ## Upcoming Events

 ### 15 October 2018 - Introduction to {ggplot2} and {dplyr}